VIC Feed In Tariff Information

 Victoria’s Older & Higher Feed-In Tariffs

 Victorians who applied to install rooftop solar power systems from late 2009 to the end of 2011 could lock in a high feed-in tariff of 60 cents a kilowatt-hour until the 1st of November 2024.
+This is called the “Premium Feed-in Tariff”.

 Households and businesses in Victoria that applied to install solar panels in 2012 received a transitional feed-in tariff of 25 cents; which ended on the 31st of December 2016.

-Keeping The High Feed-In Tariff
+Keeping The Premium Feed-In Tariff

-Those in Victoria with a high feed-in tariff are allowed to replace solar inverters and panels provided they do not increase the capacity of either by doing so.
+Those in Victoria with the Premium high feed-in tariff are allowed to replace solar inverters and panels provided they do not increase the capacity of either by doing so.
 If the home is renovated or demolished, the high FiT can be kept, provided the capacity of the inverter and panels, whether it is the old system or a new one, does not increase.

 To get your quotes, please enter your postcode: